BenLangmead/bowtie2/MANUAL.markdown

 The basename of the index for the reference genome.
-The basename is the name of any of the index files up to but not including the final `.1.bt2` / `.rev.1.bt2` / etc.  `bowtie2` looks for the specified index first in the current directory, then in the `indexes` subdirectory under the directory where the `bowtie2` executable is located, then looks in the directory specified in the `BOWTIE2_INDEXES` environment variable.
+The basename is the name of any of the index files up to but not including the final `.1.bt2` / `.rev.1.bt2` / etc.  `bowtie2` looks for the specified index first in the current directory, then in the directory specified in the `BOWTIE2_INDEXES` environment variable.

 </td></tr><tr><td>